sammeh543/CycleTrackApp/README.md

 ## PMDD Symptoms Toggle

 - You can now choose whether to show or hide PMDD symptoms in the "Today" view via a toggle in App Settings.
 - This preference is saved and persists across sessions and restarts.

+### Intimacy Toggle

+- You can now choose whether to show or hide Intimacy in the "Today" view via a toggle in App Settings.
+- This preference is saved and persists across sessions and restarts.

 ## Data Export, Backup, and Restore